JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 nothing # hide
 ```

-Now, since we want to create three different plots with the same attributes, we can create a named tuple to store the attribute values.
-It will allow us to reuse the attributes in a simple way
+Since we want to create three different plots with the same attributes, we create a named tuple to store the attribute values.
+This allows us to reuse them.

 ```@example plots_srs
 kwargs = (